ptzianos/hermes/marketplace/README.md

 All dependencies are installed using poetry.
 If you wish to use any database except sqlite in production you need to install the correct Python bindings through the Ansible script.
-In the current setup, the Ansible script will install outside of poetry, psycopg2 through the package manager to be used for the database connection.
+You also need to turn on the appropriate flags for the various components to be installed.
+Check the pyproject.toml file extras section for the flags.

 ### Dependencies